INTRODUCTION

 Play

 Some of the games, such as vocabulary archery, can be played alone or with others.
 Other games, like pictionary, are intended for group play.
-Practicing together through games and play not only builds language skills but also helps learners participate in the Immerse language learning community.
-As a community, Immerse learners share tips and resources, practice together, and stress-free opportunities for social interaction in their new language.
+Practicing together through games and play not only builds language skills but also helps learners participate in the IMMERSE language learning community.
+As a community, IMMERSE learners share tips and resources, practice together, and stress-free opportunities for social interaction in their new language.

 IMMERSE’S OUTCOME-ORIENTED CURRICULUM

-The Immerse curriculum is outcome-oriented and designed to develop specific communicative abilities.
+The IMMERSE curriculum is outcome-oriented and designed to develop specific communicative abilities.
 Our lessons, features, and learning tools are all just means to an end: upskilling employees’ language skills.

 Our learning units are organized around clearly defined communication outcomes.
-Every activity an Immerse learner engages in is directly connected to one of nine language functions, which cover communication categories ranging from Opinions and Ideas to Health and Safety.
+Every activity an IMMERSE learner engages in is directly connected to one of nine language functions, which cover communication categories ranging from Opinions and Ideas to Health and Safety.

-Title is Communication Outcomes.
+Communication Outcomes.
 Two columns, one titled Language Function, one titled Employees learn to.
 The first row says Giving Facts, employees learn to present data, provide information clearly, and use examples to support statements.
 The second row says Socializing, employees learn to network, engage in small talk, and build rapport with colleagues and friends.
 Third row says Daily Life, employees learn to handle daily tasks, manage personal affairs, and improve work-life balance.
 Next row says Engaging in Community, employees learn to participate in transactions, identify locations, give directions, and resolve problems with goods and services.
 Next row says Opinions and Ideas, employees engage in discussions, present arguments, articulate thoughts, and influence and persuade others.
 Next row says Getting things done, employees learn to provide instructions, communicate about and collaborate on tasks, and make suggestions.
 Next row says Expressing feelings, employees learn to professionally communicate satisfaction, concerns, empathy, and other emotional states.
 Next row says managing communications, employees learn to converse, adapt to different cultures and communication styles, and lead discussions and presentations.
 Final row says Health and safety, employees learn to communicate about and manage workplace safety, respond to emergencies, and advocate for wellness.

-Each Immerse proficiency level includes lessons addressing all nine language functions, and each lesson focuses on a single “can-do” statement.
+Each IMMERSE proficiency level includes lessons addressing all nine language functions, and each lesson focuses on a single “can-do” statement.

 Each Lesson at Immerse Focuses on a Single Can Do Outcome.
 Level 1, pre-A1 CEFR, 36 lessons.
 Level 2, A1 CEFR, 72 lessons.
 Level 3, A2 CEFR, 72 lessons.
 Level 4, B1 CEFR, 90 lessons.
 Level 5, B2 CEFR, 90 lessons.